 By targeting your target demographic and bringing them into your marketing funnel, you can increase the chances of them converting to being your customer, as opposed to going to a competitor.

-Digital marketing is probably the number one way for most businesses to win new custom in the modern era, with search and social media marketing at the top of most people’s customer acquisition strategy lists.
+Digital marketing is probably the number one way for most businesses to win new customers in the modern era, with search and social media marketing at the top of most people’s customer acquisition strategy lists.

 However, customer acquisition is generally a fairly holistic practice.
-The era of bombarding the populace with ads, although still effective in it’s own way, is mostly behind us.
+The era of bombarding the populace with ads, although still effective in its own way, is mostly behind us.